 Those are just some of the expenses for which you can use a personal loan.
 However, just because you can use a personal loan for almost anything doesn’t mean you necessarily should.
 Personal loans charge interest and fees, so it’s best to only take out a loan for expenses that are necessary or will profit you in the long run.

-A medical bill is an example of something that might be necessary, and remodeling a kitchen is an example of something that could increase the value of a home.
+A medical bill is an example of something that might be necessary, and remodeling a kitchen is an example of something that could make you money by increasing the value of a home.
 On the other hand, while you might be tempted to take out a loan for your dream wedding or vacation, it’s better to save first and only spend money you already have.

 Finally, it’s worth noting that you won’t be able to use a personal loan for anything if you can’t get approved for one.
 Personal loans tend to require a credit score of at least 660, though some accept lower scores.
 You can see your personal loan approval odds with various lenders by using WalletHub’s free pre-qualification tool.